sttp/Specification/Sections/U-TLS.md

 ### Features

 This protocol will provide the following:
-* Establish a secure one-way encrypted path (Using RSA-2048 bit keys to encrypt and sign the key data).
+* Establish a secure one-way encrypted path (Using a RSA-2048 bit keys or greater to encrypt and sign the key data).
-* Encrypted of user traffic (AES-CTR or CBC Mode.
+* Encrypted of user traffic (AES-CTR Mode.
 128, 192, 256 bit encryption).
 * Authenticated user traffic (Using a Keyed HMACs up to 512-bits long.
 With varieties of SHA256, SHA384, SHA512).
 * Data Integrity Checks (Provided by the HMAC)
 * Prevents packet duplication and replay attacks of expired data.